With only a few tools and a little free time, splitting Seymour Duncan Hot Rails humbuckers with a toggle switch is a simple modification.

 The standard way to wire up a humbucker is to run the first coil into the second.
-So we need to connect the white wire to the red wire.
-The shield wire gets connected to the ground wire, which in this case is green.
+So we need to connect the white wire to the red.
+The shield wire gets connected to the ground wire, which, in this case, is green.

-In most cases, the black wire will run to your pickup selector switch, and the green and bare wire, which are connected, will usually go to the back of the volume pot.
+In most cases, the black wire will run to your pickup selector switch.
+The green and bare wires, which are connected, will usually go to the back of the volume pot.

 The Toggle Switch

-When splitting Seymour Duncan Hot Rails with a toggle switch, almost any type of toggle switch will work.
-We recommend a two-position switch that has just on and off instead of a three-position switch.
+When coil splitting Seymour Duncan Hot Rails with a toggle switch, almost any type will work.
+We recommend a two-position switch that has just on and off, instead of a three-position switch.
 A three-position switch will leave you with two off positions, which is not very useful.

 Split Pickup Modification